JonJagger/cyber-dojo/README.md

   * clicking on any traffic-light opens a dialog showing the diffs for that traffic-light plus << < > >> buttons to navigate forwards and backwards.

+You can also re-enter at any animals' most recent traffic-light by pressing the re-enter button (from the home page) and then clicking the animal.
+This is occasionally useful if one computer has to replace another (eg if your doing an evening dojo and someone has to leave early).

 ### traffic lights